BaseMax/gpush/README.md

 A cross-platform Git helper script to streamline adding, committing, and pushing changes.
 Works on Linux, macOS, and Windows (via WSL or Git Bash).

+> gpush is a simple, cross-platform Git helper script designed to streamline the process of staging, committing, and pushing changes to a Git repository.
+It supports Linux, macOS, and Windows (via Bash or Command Prompt), allowing developers to save time with a single command.

 ## Features

 - Simplifies the `git add`, `git commit`, and `git push` process.